 **Data caps vary by provider and plan, the most common caps are listed

 Rural Internet Service Tips

 If you are moving to a rural area, be sure to call the internet service providers before purchasing a property!
-Since location can restrict rural internet service options it is important to know what your options will be before you commit to a property.
+Since location can restrict rural internet service options, it is important to know your options before committing to a property.
 While your real estate agent may have recommendations, be sure to check with the internet company to make sure the agent has accurate knowledge.
 Keep in mind that trees and hills can obstruct service availability.
 Also, remember that you may need a spot to mount a wireless radio or satellite dish.

 Fixed Wireless Internet

 Fixed wireless internet is the type of service you get from Webformix.
-To get this type of high-speed rural internet service you need to have a “line of sight” to the communications tower that the internet company uses.
+To get this type of high-speed rural internet service you need to have a “line of sight” to the internet company’s communication tower.
 Trees, hills, and buildings can obstruct the line of sight and prevent you from getting service.
 This means that if there are two houses on the same block, it could be that only one gets service due to the geography of the lot and surrounding features.